-So far, here is what we have covered in this series:
+So far, we have covered the following in this series:

-(In Part 2 we show you where to set up WordPress on your domain)
+(In Part 2 we show you how to set up WordPress on your domain)

-In Part Three, we looked at configuring WordPress.
+In Part Three, we discussed configuring WordPress.

-(In Part 3 you will configure hosting settings, internal settings, and external settings that can affect your website’s traffic-getting ability)
+(In Part Three we explain how to configure hosting settings, WordPress settings, and external settings that can affect your site’s traffic-getting ability)

 Marketing research done in 2012 by VerticalResponse – an email and social media marketing company, found that: